mtsimmons715/Santec_TSL210/README.md

 # Santec_TSL210
-Python Script for digitally controlling the Santec_TSL210 Laser using pyserial via the RS232-C connection
+Python Script for digitally controlling the Santec_TSL210 Laser using pyserial via the RS232-C connection written for Python 2.7.4

 PySerial must be installed in order for this to work.